jackie-dai/Vault-of-Knowledge/Skincare.md

 	- Facial oil
 	- Concentrate
 	- Facemasks (provide nutrients and hydration) **Moisturize (daily):** Moisturizer to keep skin soft.
-Use a lightweight moisturizer (has botanical hyaluronic acid) for oily skin
+Use a lightweight moisturizer (has botanical hyaluronic acid) for oily skin.
+Look for soothing and hydrating
 **Eye Care (daily):** The skin around your face is sensitive.
 Protect it from wrinkles and dark spots with eye serums **Protect (daily):** Sunscreen to protect again UV

-How to tackle anti-aging:
+**How to tackle anti-aging:**
-Vitamin A Products (Anti-aging)
+Vitamin A Products (Anti-aging.
+Usually last step in routine and done weekly)
-Retinoid
+- Retinoid
-Retinal
+- Retinal
-Retinol
+- Retinol

+Anti-oxidant (vitamin C - for acne scars and dark spots)
+- Green tea (?)

 Help produce more collagen.

 Hydrating your skin

+Separate routines for morning and night.
+Use lighter for morning and stronger for night (because of sun)

+Sheet-masks
+- Locks in previous products
+-

+bHA
+- blackheads
+- clogged pores
+pha
+- gentler than AHA